 What platform should I choose to develop my first mobile App?
 This is a very common question that strikes everyone who is just making a debut in his app development journey.
 In this technologically driven society, everyone is using a smartphone.
 A mobile phone has become an integral part of our life.
 As per Statista, the Global mobile phone users are expected to surpass 7 billion by 2021.
 Mobile application development has emerged out as one of the major byproducts of the explosion of demand for smartphones.

 Mobile App Development plays a critical role in creating brand affinity for various business units.
-Now, when we talk about Mobile App Development, there are mainly two major platforms dominating the market, i.e. Android and iOS.
+Now, when we talk about Native business app development, there are mainly two major platforms dominating the market, i.e. Android and iOS.
 They both are good in their own sense and it’s tricky to choose only one.
 But first, let make it clear from that start that this is not a fight rather a detailed comparative analysis of both the platforms.

 You can also build your App for both the platforms, but then if you are a newbie you must take into account the fact that your existing budget will get stretched and your overall cost of the project will multiply substantially.
 But the first step should always be the understanding of the difference between Android and iOS.
 In this article, we will try to understand the difference between both the platforms by drawing a detailed comparative analysis report.